English Speller Dictionaries

 Custom Dictionaries

-If none of these dictionaries are suitable to your needs you can create your own from the information in SCOWL using this simple tool.
+If none of these dictionaries are suitable to your needs you can create your own from the information in ESDB using this simple tool.

 Contributing